Alisa Lu

 Before attending law school, Alisa was an analyst at J.P.
 Morgan in New York in the Corporate & Investment Bank.

-Alisa is a cum laude graduate of Harvard Law School, where she was the managing editor of the Harvard Journal on Legislation.
+Alisa is a graduate of Harvard Law School, where she was the managing editor of the Harvard Journal on Legislation.
 She received a Bachelor of Arts in Financial Economics and Political Science from Columbia University.

 Education